Sol · 0 light-years

 the odds are shortest.

-star.
+object.
 The geometry of our corner of the galaxy — the actual

 three-dimensional arrangement of these real stars — is what

-determines the pattern of the infestation.
+determines the pattern of this modelled infestation.

 40 Eridani · 16 light-years · looking home